ShinyKiwis/notes/web/js-journey/theory/08-closures/closures.md

 When declaring the function `myNewFunction` inside the function `outer`, there is a hidden property `[[scope]]` returned with the definition of `myNewFunction` function.
 This property allow JavaScript to use that property and get to the local data of that execution context.

-And if you have been noticing, remember the defintion about block scoping ?
+And if you have been noticing, remember the definition about block scoping ?

 > "The scope of a variable is determined by its location within the code's structure, and it remains fixed during the execution of the program."

-We have something can be consider as **private data**, interesting huh ?

 ## Question and Answers
 This part is question asked by people attend the workshop offline from FrontendMaster.